Connecticut State Forests - Seedling Letterbox Series Clues for Natchaug State Forest

 Description: The letterbox is located in a stonewall on the “CCC Trail”, a blue/yellow blazed trail recently constructed by the Connecticut Forest and Park Association as part of the Connecticut Blue Trail System.
 The hike on the trail to the letterbox is about one mile, for a round trip of about 2 miles – or a loop hike of 3.1 miles can be done.
 Bring a topographic map of the area and a compass with you if you decide to do the loop hike or get off the trail and explore a bit.
 Wearing bright orange during deer firearm hunting season (November and December) is strongly advised.

-Clues: As of November 1, 2005 the Natchaug Bridge built by the CCC on Fernow Road was closed to vehicle and pedestrian traffic.
+Clues: As of November 1, 2005 the Natchaug Bridge built by the CCC on Fernow Road was closed to vehicle.
 This bridge, off State Route 198 between Chaplin and Eastford, leads to the main forest entrance.
 So, to reach the forest and the CCC trail you must travel north on State Route 198 and turn east onto General Lyon Road.
 This road is a short distance south of Route 44 in the Phoenixville section of Eastford – don’t go too far!
 From General Lyon Road turn east onto Pilfershire Road.
 You’ll cross the Still River and head uphill for about 1.7 miles where you bear right onto Kingsbury Road.
-After you go past the General Lyon Memorial and the Natchaug Forest Headquarters buildings, turn right onto Fernow Road.
-The road will probably be barricaded at this point due to the bridge closure.
-Park here and walk downhill on Fernow Road about 1/3 mile.
+After you go past the General Lyon Memorial and the Natchaug State Forest Headquarters buildings, turn right onto Fernow Road.
+Continue down Fernow Road over broken asphalt for about 1/3 mile.
 The CCC trail starts at a small parking area on the left (south) side of the road about a tenth of a mile east of the Natchaug River.
 There is a sign posted at the trailhead.

 Past the cabin, the trail heads down toward the Natchaug River and runs along the river for about 500’.
-At the point where the trail leaves the river’s edge is a 40” dbh white pine.
+At the point where the trail leaves the river’s edge is a 42” DBH white pine.
 This tree is probably no older than the other large trees in the area, but has grown rapidly due to good soil and plentiful water, and from the lack of competition from other trees on the side towards the river.
-About 20’ north of the pine is a dead, double-stemmed hemlock.
-Standing dead trees (aka: snags) pose a potential danger.
-These two stems lean away from the trail and toward the river, so they have not been cut down, but you should keep aware of them.

-As the trail continues southeast you’ll pass a 26” dbh hemlock with a lightning scar and then you will cross Beaverdam Brook.
-This drainage is an interesting area topographically and in terms of vegetation, which might grow into what would be considered an old growth hemlock stand, depending on the timing, track, strength and speed of the next major hurricane to hit Connecticut.
+As the trail continues southeast you’ll pass a 26” DBH hemlock with a lightning scar.
+The spiraling orientation of the scar illustrates that is was caused by lightening rather than frost.
+Soon after the lightning-struck hemlock, you will cross Beaverdam Brook.
+This drainage is an interesting area topographically and in terms of vegetation.
+Depending on the timing, track, strength and speed of the next major hurricane to hit Connecticut, this area may grow into what would be considered an old growth hemlock stand.
 You might consider getting off the trail and exploring this area a bit at some point in your hike.

 Past the stream you head uphill and enter a hardwood stand dominated by oak, along with some white pine.
-Where you head back downhill the trail ties in to an old forest road.
+Where you head back downhill the trail ties into an old forest road.
 As the trail nears the river again you’ll see a private campground across the river.
-In a short distance the trail crosses an underground natural gas pipeline.
+In a short distance the trail crosses an open brushy area.
+This is the site of an underground natural gas pipeline.
+The brushy understory cover supports wildlife species which are less common in the adjacent maturing forest.
 A couple hundred feet south of the pipeline you’ll see a vernal pool between the trail and the river.
 The vernal pool is situated in what appears to be a kettle hole (a kettle hole is a hollow created by the melting of buried blocks of glacial ice.)
 The vernal pool should be full of water in the spring and dry by mid-summer.

 An alternative to doing a loop this way is to get off the Blue Trail after you have been on it for about ½ mile and head cross-country generally north to cross Beaverdam Brook and reach Fernow Road soon after.
 This will allow you to explore the Beaverdam Brook area if you wish.